gavinwdev/blackboard/README.md

 # document
 ## compoent
-The code below shows how to identify a component and explain its configuration, the properties, events and methods would be members of component instance, you can access it with "this" pointer in methods and lfecycle callbacks
+component encapsulates UI control and extends HTML tag to represent application component, the code below shows how to identify a component and explain its configuration, the properties, events and methods would be members of component instance, you can access it with "this" pointer in methods and lfecycle callbacks
 ```
 // suppose to create a component named 'note'
 blackboard.component('note, {